gradientspace/frame3Sharp/README.md

 frame3Sharp includes several small external libraries to provide access to OS functionality inside Unity (which is otherwise not available).
 These are pre-compiled and included as DLLs/bundles/etc in the \Plugins folder

-- **tinyfiledialogs** [sourceforge](https://sourceforge.net/projects/tinyfiledialogs/) is a cross-platform library that can show native file open and save dialogs.
+- [**tinyfiledialogs**](https://sourceforge.net/projects/tinyfiledialogs/) is a cross-platform library with zlib license that can show native file open and save dialogs.

 # Dependencies